SAP-archive/xsk/docs-site/docs/setup/helm.md

         This will install additionally an ApiRule and XSUAA ServiceInstance and ServiceBinding.
 The appropriate roles should be assigned to the user.

         ???+ info "Configuration Options"
             You can also use other configuration parameters.
-See [Table 1.
-List of All Configurable Parameters and Their Values](#table-1.-list-of-all-configurable-parameters-and-their-values).
+See [List of All Configurable Parameters and Their Values](#list-of-all-configurable-parameters-and-their-values).

     === "PostgreSQL"